evhub/coconut/README.rst

 3. *But...* **Coconut has immutable data constructors.**

-If you know Python, then you already know how useful immutable lists can be: well, they're called tuples, of course!
+If you know Python, then you already know how useful immutable lists can be.
+Don't believe me?
+They're called tuples, of course!
 Python lets tuples hog all that immutability goodness, but wouldn't it be nice if you could make anything immutable?
 Coconut's ``data`` statement allows you to define immutable classes, to create any sort of immutable data type that you wish!

 4. *But...* **Coconut has pattern matching.**